 Internal Nextcloud on a Raspberry PI with SSL

-I have replaced my old server "Merlin" with a Raspberry 5 a 2TB nvme disc and Nextcloud.
+I have replaced my old server "Merlin" with a Raspberry 5 a 2TB NVMe disc and Nextcloud.
 And since it wants to use HTTPS by default, and I cannot use LetsEncrypt in my local network, I created a tiny CA based on shell scripts.

 A while ago, my home server Merlin died.
 He just wouldn’t turn on again.
 I bought a USB case for four discs, so that I would at least access the data again.
 But this is very cumbersome to use, if all you want is to quickly look at the family pictures.
 So I looked around for alternatives and I found out that a Raspberry PI 5 actually has a PCIe 2.0 connector, which can also be switched to PCIe 3.0 speed.
-There are hats for connecting NVME discs to this connector and cases that enclose all this.
+There are hats for connecting NVMe discs to this connector and cases that enclose all this.
 I don’t want to do advertising in this blog.
 I am writing this mostly as a note to my (future) self.
 So you will have to find the components yourself, but I can give you the basic list.

 • One Raspberry PI 5 board with 8 GB memory.

-• One NVME hat for a single disk.
+• One NVMe hat for a single disk.
 There are hats that allow multiple discs, but all the ones that I found only supported PCIE 2.0 speed.
 Be sure to look for the speed specs when you search.
 Some hats also claim to work as boot device, others say that they won’t.
 This wasn’t something that I cared for much.
-I just moved all my nextcloud data to the disc.
+I just moved all my Nextcloud data to the disc.
 Maybe I will change my mind there.

-• A case that supports the RPI 5 board with the single NVME hat.
+• A case that supports the RPI 5 board with the single NVMe hat.
 I think it was the same producer as the hat.

 • The official Raspberry PI 5 fan.